 Since that first foray into grant writing 12 years ago where I secured over £5 million from a variety of sources to restore a beautiful Victorian Music Hall to its former glory and turned it into a cultural hotspot for arts, crafts, music and heritage.
 I have gone on to secure millions of pounds of funding for projects as diverse as festivals, events, regeneration, culture, safety projects, safe spaces, theatre projects, volunteer organisations and live music venues.
-Whilst I have been building Night Time Economy Solutions Ltd I topped up my income by also working for grant and tender writing specialists Silverlock.
+For the last four years, whilst I have been building Night Time Economy Solutions Ltd I have topped up my income by also working for grant and tender writing specialists Silverlock.

 Here are my tops tips, learnt in the school of hard knocks for applying for Arts Council and other grants.

-- Read the guidance: The Arts Council publish extremely helpful guidance with every grant round, make sure that you read and use these guidelines as you write your application.
-They also publish really helpful supplementary guidance, make sure you take the time to read it all.
+Read the guidance: The Arts Council published extremely helpful guides with every grant round, make sure that you read and use these guidelines as you write your application.
+They also publish really helpful supplementary guidance make sure you take the time to read it all.
 For example, I’ve just contacted a client after rereading the documentation because they hadn’t considered ongoing social distancing measures in their current planning and this new information changes their plans significantly.
-Also, check whether your organisation can apply, it would be distressing to fill in the application form and realise that you aren’t eligible.
+Also, check whether your organisation can apply, it would be awful to fill in the application form and realise that you aren’t eligible.
 The criteria and list of organisations and art types that can be funded can be found here.

 Finally, it’s worth noting that if you are a live music venue and you applied to the Emergency Grassroots Music Venues Fund you can also apply to this fund.
-Because, the Emergency Grassroots Music Venues Fund was created to support grassroots live music venues in imminent risk of insolvency, to remain solvent until 30 September 2020.
-The Recovery Grant covers a much longer period, from 1 October 2020 to 31 March 2021
+Because, the Emergency Grassroots Music Venues Fund was to support grassroots live music venues in imminent risk of insolvency, to remain solvent until 30 September 2020.
+Funding from this programme can only be used to cover operational costs incurred between 4 August and 30 September 2020.
+Recovery Grants covers a much longer period, from 1 October 2020 to 31 March 2021

-If you have any questions, need a sounding board or would like someone to read your application before you submit it or write your application then we would be happy to help you and we have discounted our rates for all venues applying to COVID-19 recovery funds.
+If you have any questions or would like someone to read your application before you submit it or write your application then we would be happy to help you and we have discounted our rates for all venues applying to COVID-19 recovery funds.
 We are currently writing and checking applications for businesses as diverse as theatre companies, festival organisers, arts and music venues.